Visit the institution website for COVID‑19 updates

 Entry to the MBA Finance programme requires a 2(ii) undergraduate degree in a relevant subject (e.g. Economics, Finance, Accounting, Management), or a similar qualification from any other institution.

 Months of entry

+The course will develop knowledgeable and capable executives, who will move quickly into key positions in the financial sector.
 The degree focuses on the operation of financial markets and the strategic management of financial entities.
-Students will gain practical insight and skills in a range of financial and strategic management topics in financial services and markets.
-Students will develop an appreciation of the causes and significance of current developments in the financial and corporate sectors.
+You will gain practical insight and skills in a range of financial and strategic management topics in financial services and markets.
+You will develop an appreciation of the causes and significance of current developments in the financial and corporate sectors.
 Case studies and contemporary issues figure prominently in the programme.

 Information for international students

 A good degree from a reputable university is required, or equivalent overseas qualification and grade.
 Alternatively, possession of a suitable professional qualification and relevant practical experience may also be accepted.
 In general, however, applicants are judged on their individual merits, and age, work experience and other factors are also taken in to consideration.
 Whilst work experience is desirable, it is not essential.